Parametric mode regression for bounded responses: Application to ADNI data

 There has been a consensus among medical researchers that regional brain atrophy in the medial temporal lobe structures, such as the entorhinal cortex (ERC) and hippocampus (HPC), are correlated with clinical alterations in the pre-dementia phase of mild cognitive impairment (MCI) and various dementia phases of AD \citep{devanand2007hippocampal, jauhiainen2009discriminating}.
-While early detection and intervention in MCI subjects has been actively pursued by many researchers, there are mixed opinions among researchers regarding the roles volumetric measures of ERC and HPC play in predicting an MCI subject's risk of developing AD \citep{jack1999prediction, killiany2002mri, detoledo2004mri, hamalainen2007voxel, whitwell2008mri}.
+While early detection and intervention in MCI subjects has been actively pursued by many researchers, there are mixed opinions among them regarding the roles volumetric measures of ERC and HPC play in predicting an MCI subject's risk of developing AD \citep{jack1999prediction, killiany2002mri, detoledo2004mri, hamalainen2007voxel, whitwell2008mri}.

-Here, we apply the proposed mode regression models and the aforementioned mean regression model to data from the ADNI database (adni.loni.usc.edu) to study the association between one's ADAS-11 score at month 12 and the volumetric changes in ERC and HPC at month 6 compared to their baseline measures.
-In particular, the dataset we consider consists of a cohort of $245$ subjects who was diagnosed with LMCI when they entered the ADNI Phase 1 study and were followed up at least at both months 6 and 12.
+Using one's ADAS-11 score as a surrogate for one's severity of cognitive impairment, we apply the proposed mode regression models to data from the ADNI database (\url{http://adni.loni.usc.edu}) to study the association between one's ADAS-11 score at month 12 and the volumetric changes in ERC and HPC at month 6 compared to their baseline measures.
+In particular, the dataset we consider consists of a cohort of $245$ subjects who were diagnosed with LMCI when they entered the ADNI Phase 1 study and were followed up at least at both months 6 and 12.
 The original response variable is a subject's ADAS-11 score at month 12, which has a bounded support on $[0, 70]$.
 We rescale the support to the unit interval by dividing ADAS-11 scores by 70.

+Besides carrying out mode regression analysis, we also adopt the beta mean regression model for a rate or proportion response proposed by \citet{ferrari2004beta} to study the association.
+In their proposed regression model, the authors reparameterized the beta distribution by setting $\alpha_1=\mu\phi$ and $\alpha_2=(1-\mu)\phi$, where $\mu\in [0, 1]$ is the mean parameter and $\phi$ is a positive shape parameter, with a larger $\phi$ resulting in a smaller variance, and they incorporated the linear predictor $\eta(\bX)$ by letting $\mu=g\{\eta(\bX)\}$.
 In a preliminary analysis, we fit the beta mean model, beta mode model, and GBP mode model to the data using various link functions $g(t)$.
-Table~\ref{t:loglkhval} reports values of log-likelihood function resulting from these assumed models with three choices of $g(t)$ (see the left half of the table).
-Observing the highest value of log-likelihood when $g(t)$ is the log-log link across all three regression models, we use the log-log link in the regression models for further analysis.
+Based on values of log-likelihood, we choose the log-log link in the regression models for further analysis.